12 – 13 inches

 Loyal & loving, smart, friendly, affectionate, energetic

-The combination of the affectionate and gentle Cavalier King Charles Spaniel and the lively and intelligent Pomeranian gives us the charming Cavapom hybrid.
+The crossbreed of the affectionate and gentle Cavalier King Charles Spaniel and the lively and intelligent Pomeranian gives us the charming Cavapom hybrid.
 The Cavapom might be a relaxed and calm dog like the Cavalier Charles Spaniel; it could be watchful and energetic like the Pomeranian but will always be playful and sweet.

 The Cavapom usually has a tiny body with floppy ears, a round skull, and a full muzzle.
-They might have a soft, medium-length silky coat or a dense, fluffy coat, depending on which parent they take after most.
+They may have a soft, medium-length silky coat or a dense, fluffy coat, depending on which parent they take after most.
 The colors can vary quite a bit but are commonly in cream, white, black, red, and brown and usually follow the bi or tri-colored variation of the Cavalier King Charles Spaniel.

 Cavapom Puppies – Before You Buy…